dimagi/django-cte/docs/index.md

 `Order` object will be annotated with a `region_total` attribute, which is populated with the value of the corresponding total from the joined CTE query.

-You may have noticed the CTE in this query uses `WITH RECURSIVE` even thought this is not a [Recursive Common Table Expression](#recursive-common-table-expressions).
+You may have noticed the CTE in this query uses `WITH RECURSIVE` even though this is not a [Recursive Common Table Expression](#recursive-common-table-expressions).
 The `RECURSIVE` keyword is always used, even for non-recursive CTEs.
 On databases such as PostgreSQL and SQLite this has no effect other than allowing